xraypy/feff85exafs/t/materials/README.md

 --verbosity=3`, which gives some feedback about what is actually happening.

+*At the moment, all data tests are disabled when running through Nose.*

 #### Run Feff with self-consistency

 set the `FEFF_TEST_SCF` environment variable to `True`.
 With bash,